 2009 - Mac mini - In late 2009, I went from the PowerMac G5, and got a refurb Mac mini from early 2009.
 While this may seem like a step down, the Mac mini beats out the older G5 Mac in almost all areas, with the exception of disc access speed.
 The difference was minimal, so I went with it, and of course newer versions of OS X that were going Intel only.
 I also loved that the mini took up so little space on my desk (the G5 was nice, but it is huge in comparison).
 VMware Fusion allowed Windows Vista on this computer, for when I needed those few Windows program (like Visio), and for my Computer Network college classes at the time.
 With the mini, my computer monitor went to 22", along with a 2nd 17" monitor.
 The inside of the Mac mini changed quickly, as I updated it to 4GB or RAM and 500 GB of disk space.
 This machine ran great, until I started taking some graphic intensive classes at college in 2010 (Photoshop, Illustrator, and more), which meant my thoughts were on another newer machine that would handle graphics much faster.
 The Mini is staying with Snow Leopard for some older programs which I still need access to, like AppleWorks, until I someday can manage to convert everything into a newer and supported format.
 I still use the mini at various times, plus it has now become my disc burning machine, from program archiving to DVD backups and more.

 2011 - MacBook Pro - In late Summer of 2011, I decided to consolidate, and mainly use a laptop instead of a desktop and laptop.
 I was tired of keeping the two machines updated to match content and such, which can be a pain after a while.
 So I got a refurbished MacBook Pro (early 2011 model, 2.2 GHz Intel Core I7 model, with the higher definition anti-gloss screen).
 I got it with 8 GB of RAM, but updated the internal drive to 750GB, as I knew I would fill it up rather well in a short period of time (plus I have XP, Vista and Win 7 on here through VMware Fusion).
-The MacBook Pro has been wonderful, and I even ended up getting a refurbished 27" Thunderbol monitor for it too.
+The MacBook Pro has been wonderful, and I even ended up getting a refurbished 27" Thunderbolt monitor for it too.
 This machine has the power I need to do graphical work, and the nice portability when needed, and I don't have to keep two machines updated all the time.
-I won't deny that I try to keep the main programs updated on my old MacBook (and tha is main programs only), which came in handle when the MacBook Prohad a GPU/CPU failure early in 2012.
+I won't deny that I try to keep the main programs updated on my old MacBook (and that is main programs only), which came in handy when the MacBook Pro had a GPU/CPU failure early in 2012.
 It was repaired within a week, but I was glad I had the backup laptop, especially since I was taking college classes at the time.
-That aside I'm rather glad I got this computer, and hope it'll last for a while, as I really don't want to upgrade to a new computer for at least three years.
-Time will tell.

-2013 - iMac - During this year, got a used 2001 iMac 21" from a friend, that is now exclusively used for my Packrat Video Games, LLC small side business.
+2013 - iMac - During this year, got a used 2011 iMac 21" from a friend, and was exclusively used for my Packrat Video Games, LLC small side business.
 First time owning one of the newer iMacs, and have to admit that I rather like this computer.
 Great screen, runs well, and no problems in over 2 years now.
 Run Windows 7 on it too via Bootcamp, for those Packrat related things that can only be done via Windows software (it happens, I deal with it).
 Only complaint about this computer, and all current and recent iMacs, is if I want to update the hard drive, it will not be an easy task.

 Other Misc.
 Stuff - Through the years, I've also had the following computers, which are variations of ones listed above: Timex/Sinclair TS1000 and TS1500, Spectrum (European version of TS2068), Apple IIe, Apple IIc+, Mac Plus, Mac SE, Mac IIsi, Mac IIci, Mac Quadra 605/610/630/700, PowerMac (6100, 7100, 7200, 7300, 7500), PowerMac G4 (summer 2002), IBook (2002), Blue and White G3, Bondi Blue iMac, iMac 2002 (slot loading), and the Mac Portable.